Morse inequalities for the Koszul complex of multi-persistence: The Koszul complex of persistence and its Betti tables

 \section{The Koszul complex of persistence and its Betti tables}

-The direct analysis of an $n$-parameter persistence module being too complicate, one often resorts to algebraic invariants of it.
-In this paper we focus on Betti tables (also called multi-graded Betti numbers) of the Koszul complex of a persistence module.
+The direct analysis of an $n$-parameter persistence module when $n>1$ is in general quite complicated due to the lack of a finite or at least tame family of indecomposable summands for such objects, as proved by Gabriel in \cite{gabriel}.
+Hence, one often resorts to simpler albeit incomplete algebraic invariants of a persistence module.
+In this paper we focus on the Betti tables (also called multi-graded Betti numbers) of a persistence module, calculated via the homology of its Koszul complex.

-Betti tables have been studied since early works on multiparameter persistence \cite{carlsson2009theory,knudson2008refinement} where it was noted that there is an equivalence between the category of $n$-parameter persistence modules and the category of $n$-graded modules over the polynomial ring $S:=\F [x_1, \ldots ,x_n]$.
+Betti tables have been studied since early works on multi-parameter persistence \cite{carlsson2009theory,knudson2008refinement} where it was noted that there is an equivalence between the category of $n$-parameter persistence modules and the category of $n$-graded modules over the polynomial ring $S:=\F [x_1, \ldots ,x_n]$.
 Explicitly, the correspondence takes a persistence module $\{ V^u ,\varphi^{u,v} \}$ to the $n$-graded $S$-module $\bigoplus_{u\in \Z^n} V^u$ with the action of $S$ defined by $x_i \cdot z = \varphi^{u,u+e_i} (z)$, for all $z\in V^u$ and all $i\in [n]$.
 This correspondence allows for the use of tools from commutative algebra to study persistence modules.
-We refer the reader to \cite{miller2005combinatorial} for background on such invariants for multigraded modules, while here we adopt the point of view of persistence modules.
+We refer the reader to \cite{miller2005combinatorial} for background on such invariants for $n$-graded modules, while here we adopt the point of view of persistence modules.